lucas0/Lux/data/datasets/README.md

 concat+normalize.py, as the name indicates, concatenates all those files and normalize them, saving to dataset.csv

 on the data_loader.py, the dataset.csv file will be read, shuffled with a seed code and saved to data/data.csv, a hash will be generated from that dataframe to allow for checking and skipping of processing steps.

+please note that bck_dataset_ablation.csv can be copied to dataset.csv to rerun ablation analysis while keeping the consistency it requires (should be always on the same data, for empirical results)